rs/rest-layer/README.md

 ### Field Parameters

-Field parameters are used to apply a transformation on the value of a field using some custom logic.
+Field parameters are used to apply a transformation on the value of a field using custom logic.

 For instance, if you are using an on demand dynamic image resizer, you may want to expose the capability of this service, without requiring from the client to learn another URL based API.
 Wouldn't it be better if we could just ask the API to return the `thumbnail_url` dynamically transformed with the desired dimensions?